 Examples of symptoms and conditions that are urgent but not life-threatening:

-Ontario COVID-19 screening site, if you think you need a COVID test.
+Ontario COVID-19 screening site.
 Please note, the TWH COVID Assessment Centre is separate from the Emergency Department.

 UHN is not responsible for the security of patients' internet service providers, email domains, personal devices or personal computers.